capellil/iPregel/README.md

 ### Format
 The graph is expected to be in the [binary format](https://github.com/jshun/ligra#input-format-for-ligra-applications-and-the-ligra-encoder), as used by Ligra.
 The graph can either be made of:
 - **undirected edges**: in which case iPregel knows that the adjacency list it has for each vertex contains the out-neighbours, but also the in-neighbours of that vertex for that matter.
 - **directed edges**: in which case iPregel knows that the adjacency list it has for each vertex only contains the out-neighbours.
-Therefore, iPregel will have to built the adjacency list of in-neighbour for each vertex.
+Therefore, iPregel will have to build the adjacency list of in-neighbours for each vertex.

 As a consequence, iPregel must be told whether the graph is using directed or undirected edges.
 This information is expressed as part of the arguments passed to ```ip_init```.